 Net2Edge designs and sells a range of solutions to address the needs of customers at the network edge.
 Specifically, this ranges from traditional Ethernet based switches, to circuit emulation devices, to bespoke niche solutions deploying LTE (Long Term Evolution) wireless communication standard products.
 The circuit emulation products range from legacy over packet interfaces such as Serial, TDM or ISDN.
 Net2Edge targets these products at telecommunications service providers, enterprises and system integrators.
-These solutions assist in resolving challenges in the areas of bandwidth constraints, security risks, and distance limitations enable customers to integrate multiple services into their existing infrastructure.
+These solutions assist in resolving challenges in the areas of bandwidth constraints, security risks, and distance limitations as networks extend from local area to wide area networks and adapt to ever increasing end-user demands.
+As enterprise networks continue to change and evolve, our solutions enable customers to integrate multiple services into their existing infrastructure.
 All Net2Edge products incorporate features for performing advanced levels of management and automated provisioning minimizing the administrative burden of the operator.